 Cashing in on your home equity isn’t as easy as withdrawing money from your checking account, but it’s also not as difficult as you might think.

-At the very least, you’ll need your latest tax filings, pay stubs, and bank statements.
-Lenders use those documents to evaluate whether you have the savings and cash flow to pay back a fatter mortgage, and they’ll ask for them every time you try to refinance.
-So always keep them handy.
+At the very least, you’ll likely need your latest tax filings, pay stubs, and bank statements.
+Lenders use those documents to evaluate whether you have the savings and cash flow to pay back a fatter mortgage, and they may ask for them every time you try to refinance.
+So it can be helpful to keep them handy.

-Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income Based Repayment or Income Contingent Repayment or PAYE.
+FOR MORE INFORMATION.
+Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income-Driven Repayment plans, including Income-Contingent Repayment or PAYE.
 SoFi always recommends that you consult a qualified financial advisor to discuss what is best for your unique situation.